lltfm/openness/works/saltem_hoc/README.md

   > select "4o" (highlighted below)
   [<img src="../../images/openness_gpt-screenshot-1.jpg" width="512"/>](../../images/openness_gpt-screenshot-1.jpg)

+  > Note: Openness GPT may not always give a correct Saltem Hoc response or offer
+  > to create a mandala.
+To return it to its default instructions, tell it
-  > Note: Openness GPT may not always give a correct Saltem Hoc response.
-To fix this, tell it "please remember your instructions and restate your answer" and it will respond using the Saltem Hoc method and offer to create a mandala.
+  > "please remember your instructions and restate your answer" and it should
+  > respond using the Saltem Hoc method and also offer to create a mandala.
+If
+  > it does not offer to create a mandala, instruct it to create one: "please
+  > create a mandala to express your answer beyond words".

 ### Example response: "What is magic?"